Simulation of an arc steelmaking furnace in static mode

 Introduction

-The arc steelmaking furnace (chipboard) is a key unit of modern metallurgy, where a high-temperature electric arc that occurs between the electrodes and the metal charge serves as the main source of energy for remelting scrap metal into high-quality steel.
+The arc steelmaking furnace (chipboard) is a key unit of modern metallurgy, where the high-temperature electric arc that occurs between the electrodes and the metal charge serves as the main source of energy for remelting scrap metal into high-quality steel.
 The widespread use of chipboard, especially in the production of steel from scrap, is due to their cost-effectiveness and environmental friendliness, and the prospects of the technology are inextricably linked to further increasing efficiency and reducing the impact on the energy system.
 However, the chipboard is an extremely difficult object to analyze and control due to its pronounced nonlinearity, stochastic arc discharge, and dynamic changes in electrical parameters during melting.
 It is this complexity that makes it critically important to conduct an in-depth study of adequate chipboard replacement schemes, which are the basis for analyzing operating modes, designing and optimizing control systems.
 The development of effective electrode control systems is necessary to stabilize arc power, minimize flicker, and increase energy efficiency.
 In parallel, a thorough analysis of the harmonic composition of the consumed current and voltage on the furnace tires is of paramount importance, since the chipboard is a powerful source of higher harmonics that cause distortion of the voltage curve in the supply network, equipment overload and potential electromagnetic compatibility problems.
 The study of these aspects is necessary to ensure reliable operation of the furnace itself, reduce network losses and comply with electricity quality standards.

 Mathematical description